Golden parachutes under the threat of accidents: Reduction of the second-best contracting problem

 \section{Reduction of the second-best contracting problem}

-This section focuses on reducing the Stackelberg game \eqref{secondBest_Pproblem} of the principal to a standard mixed control--stopping stochastic problem, following the approach outlined in \cite{sannikov2008continuous}, which was further developed in \cite{cvitanic2018dynamic}.
-This reduction is possible by introducing the continuation utility of the agent as an additional state variable, and then identifying a specific class of contracts $\bC$ that reveal the optimal response $\nu^\star(\bC)$ of the agent, while ensuring no loss of generality.
+This section focuses on reducing the Stackelberg game \eqref{secondBest_Pproblem} of the principal to a standard mixed control--stopping stochastic problem.
+As in the analysis of the first-best contracting problem when $\delta \neq 1$ and $\gamma\delta >1$, we identify a specific class of contracts $\bC$ that reveal the optimal response $\nu^\star(\bC)$ of the agent, while ensuring no loss of generality.
 Before exploring further into this approach, it is essential to note that the Hamiltonian associated to the problem of the agent is defined as

 Let us introduce an $\R$-valued $\F$-predictable process $Z^{\rm A}$ and an $\R$-valued $\widetilde{\cP}(\F)$-measurable function $U^{\rm A}$.
 For any given $\F$--stopping time $\tau$, we define the set $\cU^\star_\tau(Z^{{\rm A}},U^{{\rm A}})$ as the collection of efforts $\nu = (\alpha,\beta) \in \cU$ such that